casdoor/casdoor-website/docs/cert/overview.md

    - **Crypto Algorithm**: Choose the cryptographic algorithm (e.g., RS256 for RSA, ES256 for ECDSA).
 For JWT certificates, both RSA and ECDSA algorithms are supported
    - **Bit Size**: Set the key size (typically 2048 or 4096 bits)
    - **Expire In Years**: Set the expiration period
-4. You can either:
+4. Either:
    - Generate a new certificate automatically by saving the form
    - Upload an existing certificate and private key

-## Using Certificates
+## Using certificates

-### In Applications
+### In applications

-After creating a JWT certificate, you need to associate it with your application:
+After creating a JWT certificate, associate it with your application:

 1. Go to the **Applications** page
 2. Edit your application